Jane Doe case: Consequences

 After the research and the interviews with the family members, Loftus and Guyer decided that Jane's mother did not abuse her daughter and that the case was based on false premises.
-Jane Doe became convinced that the abuse happened, after Corwin showed her the eleven-year-old videotapes.
-She broke all contact with her biological mother, and complained about invasion of privacy at the University of Washington where Loftus worked as a professor.
-The university started an investigation about the research, which went on for nearly two years hindering the publication of the findings.
-When Loftus and Guyer were eventually able to publish the case (2002) in the Skeptical Inquirer magazine, Jane Doe filed a civil suit against Loftus (Taus v.
-Loftus) and others involved in the research, revealing her real name (Nicole Taus) in the process.
-Twenty of Taus' twenty-one claims were dismissed as strategic lawsuit against public participation, and in 2007 the lawsuit was largely settled, with just one defendant remaining (Harvey Shapiro, a private investigator who had obtained court records and arranged for the interview with the foster mother).
+Jane Doe had been sure that the abuse had happened after meeting with Corwin when she was seventeen and no longer dwelled on the experience, but the investigations of Loftus and Guyer reopened the matter for her.
+She felt that Loftus was violating her privacy and complained to the University of Washington, where Loftus worked as a professor.
+The university started an investigation about the research, which went on for nearly two years.
+Loftus and Guyer were eventually able to publish the case in 2002 in the Skeptical Inquirer magazine.